cnightwing/examples/README.md

 plot-alignment.r : similar to report-alignment.py, but produces an abstract view of the pairwise alignments by turning them into graph structures, where nodes represent genes and edges synteny.

 analyse-trees.r : the result of lots of different attempts to decluster orthologous gene groups produced by orthoMCL, where it was clear that some groups contained too many paralogs, it includes functions for rearranging and cutting trees according to various criteria, labelling and plotting them to make it visually clear what the declustering process is doing, and reporting statistics on each tree and subtree.

+gwas.r : using mutual information, calculate the best phenotype-genotype (or snp or allele) hits from the experimental data